 Why You Should Drink Warm Water With Lemon

 The way you start each day is incredibly important.
 Whether you’re a mom, a coach, a writer, a small business owner or a yoga teacher, what you do first thing in the morning matters.

-philosophy, choices that you make regarding your daily routine either build up resistance to disease or tear it down.
+According to Ayurvedic philosophy, choices that you make regarding your daily routine either build up resistance to disease or tear it down.